 At the start of the 2019 Parliament, the new House of Commons agreed to extend the two-week deadline to four weeks, because it otherwise would have expired during the Christmas recess.

-At the start of the four post-Wright Parliaments so far, the House of Commons agreed the motion allocating chairmanships to parties on its 6th, 10th and 11th sitting days, respectively (it was the 11th sitting day in both 2017 and 2019-20).
+At the start of the four post-Wright Parliaments so far, the House of Commons agreed the motion allocating chairmanships to parties on its 6th, 10th, 11th and 11th sitting days, respectively.

 Chair nominations and elections